Financial Accounting Concepts

 Nominal accounts

-Nominal accounts are associated with the element of revenues, expenses, gains, and losses.
+Nominal accounts are associated with the elements of revenues, expenses, gains, and losses.
 All nominal accounts are transient and are closed after each transaction period.
 They are credited to the profit and loss account, and the profit and loss account’s balance is credited to the capital account.

 Salary, commission, rent paid, and advertisement charges are examples of nominal accounts.
 Profit and loss accounts, used to calculate the gains and losses associated with any transaction, are also nominal accounts, such as Profit and Loss A/c.